 Do you want to use up leftover Egg White?
 This is a great recipe to know.

 In Japan, this type of biscuits are called ‘Langues de Chat’, that means ‘Tongue of the Cat’ in French.
 The traditional French ‘Langues de Chat’ biscuits are indeed in the shape of Cat’s Tongue and often baked in the special mould, but in Japan they can be round, square or even rolled into tubes.
 I always make round ones as it is the easiest.

-Basically you need same weight of 4 ingredients.
+*You need same weight of 4 ingredients.
 First you weigh Egg White.
-If you have 50g of Egg White, you need 50g of each Butter, Sugar and Flour.
-Easy to remember!!!
+If you have 50g Egg White, you need 50g of each Butter, Sugar and Flour.
+Easy to remember.

 Egg White 50g